 |Aim||Save sacred trees from being cut down by the emperors’ soldiers|

-Description: Amrita Devi, a female villager could able to see the destruction of village’s sacred trees.
-She started a movement by hugging trees and also encourage other villagers to do same.363 Bishnoi Villages were killed in the movement.
-The Bishnoi tree martyrs were influence by the Guruji Maharaj Jambaji’s teachings.
+Description: Amrita Devi, a female villager could able to see the destruction of the village’s sacred trees.
+She started a movement by hugging trees and also encourage other villagers to do the same.363 Bishnoi Villages were killed in the movement.
+The Bishnoi tree martyrs were influenced by the Guruji Maharaj Jambaji’s teachings.
 He founded the Bishnoi faith in 1485 and set principles for forbidding harm to trees and animals.
-The king when came to know about the incidences happened, he rushed to village and apologized about the incidences.
-After that he ceased his operations in that village and made Bishnoi state as protected area.
-This rule still exist today in the region.
+The king when came to know about the incidences happened, he rushed to the village and apologized about the incidences.
+After that, he ceased his operations in that village and made Bishnoi state as a protected area.
+This rule still exists today in the region.